|

 pointless -- she

 couldn't help.
-He impulsively asked anyway, "You're sure
+He impulsively asked, "You're sure

 nobody was waiting, right there, just a moment ago?"
 She was